samuelcg20/tp/docs/UserGuide.md

 ### Unmarking Attendance — `unmark`

 You can remove a member's attendance from an event.
-Their attendance increases and they are added to the event’s attendees list.
+Their attendance decreases and they are removed from the event’s attendees list.

 Format: `unmark m/MEMBER_INDEX e/EVENT_INDEX` or `unmark e/EVENT_INDEX m/MEMBER_INDEX`